gravity-ui/page-constructor/README.md

 2. In your code, create an object with the block type (string) as a key and an imported block component as a value.

-3. Pass the object you created to the `custom.blocks` or `custom.headers` parameter of the `PageConstructor` component (`custom.headers` specifies the block headers to be rendered separately above general content).
+3. Pass the object you created to the `custom.blocks`, `custom.headers` or `custom.subBlocks` parameter of the `PageConstructor` component (`custom.headers` specifies the block headers to be rendered separately above general content).

 4. Now you can use the created block in input data (the `content` parameter) by specifying its type and data.